sjodcre/crypto-hashes/public/content/ripemd160/kids.md

-# SHA-256 for Kids
+# RIPEMD-160 for Kids

-SHA-256 is like a magic sticker machine! 🎩
+RIPEMD-160 is like a **pirate’s old map**! 🏴‍☠️🗺️

-- You put in a word or secret...
-- It gives you a long, secret code!
+- It makes a code from your message
-- If you change even one letter, the code changes completely!
+- If you change the message, you get a brand new map!
-- But you can’t figure out what was put in just by looking at the code — it’s magic!

-People use SHA-256 to lock up their secrets and check if anything changed without asking.
+- Pirates (and computers) use it to find treasure 🪙

+RIPEMD-160 is not the newest or fastest, but it’s still used for special secrets — like Bitcoin treasure chests!

 ---

-## 🔍 How Does SHA-256 Compare?
+## 🔍 How Does RIPEMD-160 Compare?

 | Hash Name   | What It Feels Like                  | Speed     | Special Power         |
 |-------------|--------------------------------------|-----------|------------------------|